hbhungg/mnist-draw/README.md

 # mnist-draw
+**This fork port everything to the PyTorch library.
+Cause I want to brush up my PyTorch skill, as well as a rewrite of my old fork.**

 This repository contains a single page website that enables users to hand-draw and classify digits (0-9) using machine learning.
 A machine learning model trained against the MNIST dataset is used for classification.

-This is a fork that ported too PyTorch library.
-Cause I want to learn PyTorch.
-This is also a rewrite of my old fork.

 # Setup
 Python 3.5+ is required for compatability with all required modules.